alvarezmauro/SassBuilderForMavensMate-SublimeText/README.md

 }
 ```

-- Create a static resource using the development console with the name of your framework (i.e.: "my-css-framework")
+- Include your static resource in your project

-And that's it, now everytime you modify your SASS/SCSS framework, this one will be compiled, saved into the resources folder and compiled/uploaded into your salesforce project

-## Install with Sublime Package Control
-1. Add this repo using "Package Control: Add Repository" https://github.com/alvarezmauro/SassBuilderForMavensMate-SublimeText
-2. You can then add this package using Package Control as usual.
-Find "Package Control: Add Package" and search for "SassBuilderForMavensMate-SublimeText"
+Done! now you can use SASS on each individual lightning component and use your SASS/SCSS framework for your whole project.